rawadhossain/Windows-DevCache-CustomPath/README.md

 Keep:

-- Windows OS on `C:`
+* Windows OS on `C:`
-- Applications on `D:`
+* Applications on `D:`
-- Development caches and package stores on `D:`
+* Development caches and package stores on `D:`

-This prevents the Windows partition from gradually filling up.
+This prevents the Windows partition from gradually filling up over time.

 ---